 - 55. WFP will provide targeted unconditional food assistance systematically combined with BSF for children aged 6-23 months and pregnant and lactating women and girls.
 The objective will be to protect access to food, safeguard livelihoods and prevent malnutrition during the June-September peak of the lean season.
 This activity will ultimately be guided by government-led response plans. - 56.
 Under activity 2, WFP will steer the ASP targeting and delivery approaches developed under activity 6.
 Household targeting, initially based on the household economy approach, will progressively shift towards relying on the social registry (applying gender- and protection-sensitive lenses).
-If there is a funding shortfall, WFP and its partners will define stricter vulnerability and nutrition targeting criteria.
+If there is aWFP will also enhance the ability of existing targeting and delivery mechanisms to ensure that the specific needs of pastoralist populations can best be accounted for.
+In case of any funding shortfall, WFP and its partners will define stricter vulnerability and nutrition targeting criteria.